blacklightpy/vaultofknowledge/My Ideas on solving the Arab-Israel conflict.md

 - Arab nationalism: A nation for the Arabs (more secular)
 - Islamism: A nation with the Islamic way of life and politics
 - pan-Arabism: A unified nation for all the Arabs (more secular)
-- pan-Islamism: A unified nation for all the Arabs with the Islamic way of life and politcs.
+- pan-Islamism: A unified nation for all the Arabs with the Islamic way of life and politics.

 **Islamic states mean many things, we have:**
 - Fully Islamic law